Sometimes it’s fun to be spontaneous and wing-it…

 Meal times: Don’t forget to slot some time to have a meal or a snack throughout the day.
 It’s going to be a long, busy day and you’ll need to keep your energy up.

-Makeup and hair: You’re probably not the only one getting dolled up for the big day.
+Makeup and hair: You and your partner probably not the only one getting dolled up for the big day.
 If any wedding party members are booking your makeup artist or hairstylist, make sure you schedule time for everyone.

 Meet and greet: As guests start to pour into the ceremony area, leave some time before the ceremony for everyone to mingle and say their hellos.